Learn about programs and initiatives being undertaken in

 March 7, 2018

-How do you attract dental students into practice in rural and underserved areas?
+How do you attract dental students into practice in rural areas?
 With 70% of RIDE graduates practicing in those targeted areas, University of Washington School of Dentistry's RIDE faculty, a preceptor, graduate, and current student share how it's done and why it works.

 February 21, 2018